-This option lets you add csv files with up to 250 locations, or shapefiles of up to 1,000 features.
+This option lets you add csv files with up to about 250 locations, or shapefiles of up to about 1,000 features.

-ArcGIS User Guide, Church of England Research & Statistics unit, January 2018 If you have a list of foodbanks in a diocese, for example, then so long as this contains some location information (coordinates or, more likely, postcodes) then you can add this as a csv file.
+If you have a list of foodbanks in a diocese, for example, then so long as this contains some location information (coordinates or, more likely, postcodes) then you can add this as a csv file.
 If you want to add more than 250 locations, you will need to split your file into several different files, and add them individually.